 • A round-trip reservation or itinerary

-• Travel health insurance with a minimum coverage of €30,000
+• Travel insurance that includes medical insurance with a minimum coverage of €30,000

 • A copy of the photo page of your passport